«

 10 Articles & Studies Supporting Bilingualism in Children with Disabilities

 It’s a common misconception that for children with cognitive or developmental disabilities learning two or more languages can further negatively affect their language development.
 This belief is even shared by many physicians, therapists and special education teachers who regularly advice parents of children with disabilities to speak to them only in English.
-This advice goes agains the findings of an increasing amount of scientific evidence based studies which have discovered something that many bilingual families already knew: that bilingualism is not harmful for children with developmental delays or language impairments.
+This advice goes against the findings of an increasing amount of scientific evidence based studies which have discovered something that many bilingual families already knew: that bilingualism is not harmful for children with developmental delays or language impairments.

 Girl writing in black board in Italianphoto credit: rent-a-moose via photopin cc